justinethier/husk-scheme/_posts/2013-02-04-Released-Version-3.6.3.markdown

 ---
 # {{ page.title }}

-Added support for R<sup>7</sup>RS bytevectors.
+This release adds support for R<sup>7</sup>RS bytevectors.
+Husk will continue to slowly add R<sup>7</sup>RS features as the small language standard nears completion.

-Added the Haskell function `evalLisp'` to evaluate a lisp data structure and return the `LispVal` or `LispError` result directly:
+In addition, this release adds the Haskell function `evalLisp'` to evaluate a lisp data structure and return the `LispVal` or `LispError` result directly:

     evalLisp' :: Env -> LispVal -> IO (ThrowsError LispVal)